Nervosys/Botnix/docs/languages-frameworks/dhall.section.md

 in  Prelude.Bool.not False
 ```

-As written, this expression cannot be built using Nixpkgs because the
+As written, this expression cannot be built using Botpkgs because the
 expression does not protect the Prelude import with a semantic integrity
 check, so the first step is to freeze the expression using `dhall freeze`,
 like this: